Fernando9522/super-pato/How-to-make-wifi-based-version-(Esp8266).md

 - NodeMCU (most of the steps listed below are not applying to it because it can be flashed much more easily, all you have to do with is to upload [Esp8266.ino](https://github.com/michalmonday/supremeDuck/blob/master/source/Esp8266%20version%20stuff/Esp8266.ino) to it using Arduino IDE, there are many guides on how to do that)
 - Wemos D1 Mini (also can be programmed directly through its micro USB socket)

+Both modules (Atmega32U4 + Esp8266) should be connected together as shown in the wifi_ducky project.

 ![wiring image](https://i.imgur.com/9G9iSy0.png)

 The image below shows how two 3.6V zener diodes can be used instead of voltage regulator (they go from 5V pin of CJMCU into VCC of Esp that expects 3.3V).